MohamedHamdy120/automated-linux-monitoring-system/README.md

 # Automated Linux Monitoring System

 A lightweight Bash-based monitoring agent designed to collect host-level system metrics.
-The tool can run natively or inside a Docker container while still accessing real host resources.

-This project demonstrates how to monitor system metrics by leveraging Linux internals and controlled container namespace sharing.
+Project Evolution (Active Development):
+While this project started as a purely Bash-based automation tool, it is currently being refactored into a full-stack, cloud-native monitoring solution.
+This initiative is part of my effort to bridge the gap between low-level system infrastructure and modern backend development.

+Roadmap (In Progress)
+[x] Phase 1: Foundation (Completed)

+Bash-based metric collection (CPU, Memory, Disk).

+Structured logging and threshold-based alerting.

+Containerization with Docker (host namespace access).

+[ ] Phase 2: Backend Development (In Progress)

+Building a C# (ASP.NET Core) REST API to parse and serve system logs as JSON.

+Implementing SQL database integration for historical metrics analysis.

+[ ] Phase 3: Infrastructure as Code & Cloud (Planned)

+Infrastructure provisioning using Terraform (IaC).

+Automated deployment with CI/CD pipelines.

+Cloud-native deployment on Google Cloud Platform (GCP).

 ---